-Tag Archive: human development
+Tag Archives: human development

 Love and marriage in China

-Chinese weddingBecause China has never had a humanist revolution, sex and marriage have always been relatively divorced.
-That is why many Asian cultures have an immensely commercialised and categorised [sex industry]. … [I]f a husband is a man of means, and has a significant income, then he can take on a second wife without violating his obligation to his first wife. … This does not mean that the Chinese are incapable of love, it means that romantic love competes with that transactional element in a society where people are insecure because their individual interests are not institutionally protected.
+Because China has never had a humanist revolution, sex and marriage have always been relatively divorced.
+That is why many Asian cultures have an immensely commercialised and categorised [sex industry]. … [I]f a husband is a man of means, and has a significant income, then he can take on a second wife without violating his obligation to his first wife. …

 Share